haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

 LDAP_ADMIN_PASSWORD = 'yourpassword'         # Password of LDAP_ADMIN_DN
 LDAP_PROVIDER = 'ldap'                       # Identify the source of the user, used in
                                              # the table social_auth_usersocialauth, defaults to 'ldap'
-LDAP_LOGIN_ATTR = 'userPrincipalName'        # User's attribute used to log in to Seafile,
+LDAP_LOGIN_ATTR = 'userPrincipalName'        # User's attribute used to log in to Seafile.
-                                             # can be mail or userPrincipalName, cannot be changed
+                                             # It should be a unique identifier for the user in LDAP server.
+                                             # Learn more about this id from the descriptions at begining of this section.
 LDAP_CONTACT_EMAIL_ATTR = ''                 # LDAP user's contact_email attribute
 LDAP_USER_ROLE_ATTR = ''                     # LDAP user's role attribute
 LDAP_USER_FIRST_NAME_ATTR = 'givenName'      # For update user's first name when login